MagicLeo21/PodcastTranscripts/EnglishPod/[018]Protest.md

 **Marco:** Exactly.
 So, remember the difference between present perfect and simple past.
 Now, if you want to know more about these tenses: present perfect and simple past, be sure to go to our website at englishpod.com; in the grammar section you can find some more great examples and a really clear explanation on how these tenses are formed.
 But now we are ready to listen to our dialogue a second time.

 **DIALOGUE SECOND TIME**

+> A: This is Action 5 News reporter Sarah O'Connell reporting live from Washington, D. C. where a protest has broken out.
+Thousands of angry citizens are protesting against the proposed bailout of the auto manufacturing industry!
+Sir, sir, Sarah O'Connell, Action 5 news.
+Can you tell us what's happening?

+> B: Yeah, yeah, we're here because we feel this is an injustice!
+The financial irresponsibility of big business has to stop!
+We're there to show the government that we don't like the way that they're spending our tax dollars!

+> A: Sir but what exactly is making everyone so angry?

+> B: It's an absolute outrage, Sarah, the US government wants to give 25 billion dollars of taxpayers' money to the auto industry.
+These are companies that have been mismanaged and are now nearly bankrupt.

+> A: I see.
+But, many supporters of the bailout argue that it could help save the jobs of millions of hardworking Americans.

+> B: That maybe true, and I for one don't want to see anyone lose their job, but how can these CEOs ask for a bailout when they're making millions of dollars?
+And then, they have the nerve to fly to Washington in private jets!
+This costs hundreds of thousands of dollars!
+And they're asking for money!
+That is just not right!

+> A: Good point.
+This is Sarah O'Connell reporting live from Washington D. C., back to you, Tom.

 **Marco:** Okay, Erica, so, what do you think about this situation?